sfhansen/mse246_project/reports/final_report.md

 ![](final_report_files/figure-html/unnamed-chunk-35-1.png)<!-- -->

 #Loss Distributions by Tranche

 In this section, we will estimate the distribution for the one and five year losses of an investor who has purchased a [5%, 15%] tranche backed by the 500 loan portfolio.
-In addition, we will investigate the loss distribution of the [15%, 100%] senior tranche.
+We will also investigate the loss distribution of the [15%, 100%] senior tranche for the given portfolio.
+In addition, we will estimate the yearly distribution of observed losses for the one and five year tranches for the set of all 500 loan portfolios in a given year from 1990-2013.

 ##Portfolio and assumptions

-We assume that all active loans whose term length does not expire within the 1- and/or 5-year window are eligible for the tranche.
+In the first task, we use the 500 loan portfolio descibed in the previous section.
+For the second task, we assume that all active loans whose term length does not expire within the 1- and/or 5-year window are eligible for the tranche.
 We select from the dataframe of total loans, a subset of active loans that meet this requirement.
+We neglect pre-payment of loans and ignore accrued interest when determining yearly cashflow.